CodeChain-io/codechain/spec/CodeChain-Virtual-Machine.md

  1. Pop two values, first one as signature, second one as public key
  1. Verify signature via full transaction message, excluding script parameter
  1. Push true on success, false otherwise.
+* CHKMULTISIG(0x81)
+ 1. Pop one value, the value is the n in the m-of-n Multisig.
+ 1. Pop n values, which are distinct public keys.
+ 1. Pop one value, the value is the m in the m-of-n Multisig.
+The value must be less than or equal to the value n.
+ 1. Pop m values, which are distinct signatures.
+The signature scheme is the same to CHKSIG.
+ 1. Verify signatures.
+The signatures must be ordered the same way as public keys.
+ 1. Push true on success, false otherwise.
 * BLAKE256(0x90): Pop one value from stack, and push blake-256 hash of it.
 Blake-256 here refers to blake2b with 32 byte output.
 * SHA256(0x91): Pop one value from stack, and push sha-256 hash of it.
 * RIPEMD160(0x92): Pop one value from stack, and push ripemd160 hash of it.